 WHO’s role will be to facilitate cooperation among applicants, participating NMRAs and SRAs.
 It will be involved with application of the procedure to a specific FPP only if WHO considers the FPP to be of public health relevance.

-How can pharmaceutical companies, NMRAs in resource-limited countries and SRAs participate in the pilot?
+How can pharmaceutical companies, NMRAs in resource-limited countries and SRAs participate?

 - hold a marketing authorization issued by an SRA for the FPP intended for submission